This is not a success story, just to let you know. It’s just another random story from a random person’s life. Quite pathetic to some point, I admit.

 Writing a journal also helps to get some sort of relieve from your thoughts, strong emotions etc. Exercise can also provide you some relieve.

 What do you think, were you ever in a similar position, or do you know somebody else who was?
 I’m curious how many untold stories are out there and why it is so.
 We talk more about difficult topics these days, but we’re still in a taboo zone.

-I can’t offer a medical advice, just to make this clear.
+I can’t offer medical advice, just to make this clear.
 Nor do I encourage any sort of suicidal behavior.
-I’d advise anyone who is struggling with suicidal thoughts, to find himself some guidance of a doctor or psychotherapist or otherwise qualified person.
+I’d advise anyone who is struggling with suicidal thoughts, to find himself some guidance of a doctor or psychotherapist, or otherwise qualified person.
 There are also some online communities which can be helpful, but they can never replace a medical advice.

 If you liked the content, why not share it?
 You can also buy me a coffee.